-This has left the country with a wealth of quality comedy content but, when a great show ends with only 12, or sometimes just six episodes to its name, it’s hard not to feel that we’ve been robbed of a good thing.
+The end result has been quality British comedy content unmatched by anything churned out across the pond.
+But, when a great show ends with only 12, or sometimes just six episodes to its name, it’s hard not to feel that we’ve been robbed of a good thing.
 These are five British sitcoms that should return for one more season:

 Fawlty Towers did that rarest of things in telly world, it ended before viewers got bored.
 A very admirable move but how I wish there were a couple more seasons of the show to binge.
 Basil Fawlty is one of the greatest British TV characters ever created, the problem is that John Cleese, who played the outlandish character has since morphed into him.